LuMaul/horloadist/README.md

 > Caution!
 Do not blindly trust this calculation, but always check the plausibility of the results.

 This project provides a tool for structural analysis using the `horloadist` library.
 You can define a 2D polygon in the x-y plane representing a plate, along with supports that represent walls and their bending stiffnesses around the x and y axes.
-Currently, it only works with constant stiffness values.
+Use `NonLinSolve` for solving systems with nonlinear wall bending stiffnesses taken from csv files.

 ## Example Output